JackPlowman/tech-detective/README.md

 # Tech Detective

+> [!WARNING]
+> This project has been sunsetted and is no longer maintained.
+> The new iteration of this project can be found at [SourceScan](https://github.com/JackPlowman/source_scan)

 A tool to detect and display the technologies used a user's repositories.

 The repository has multiple components: